norton120/pirate_baby/content/posts/the_distant_mountain.md

 date: 2024-03-05
 draft: true
 ---
 I have an admittedly low opinion of those that find “The grass is always greener on the other side.”
-Like
+Green-ness is easily measurable
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQwNDI5Mzk3NiwtMjc5MDAzMjE1XX0=
+eyJoaXN0b3J5IjpbOTg0NTc0NjMwLC0yNzkwMDMyMTVdfQ==
 -->